OpenID

 • .nl 1.1%

-The primary market segments for websites utilizing OpenID include online shopping, business, and blogs and wiki.
+The primary market segments for websites utilizing OpenID include online shopping, business, and general news.

 πŸ•΅οΈ Similar Technologies